Home

 Some of these symptoms, such as cravings, shaking, Delirium Tremens, irritability and headaches are experienced as a result of alcoholism withdrawal when the individual tries to abstain from drinking for a period of time.
 If withdrawal symptoms are experienced, this is a sure fire sign of alcohol dependence.

-While many of these symptoms as isolated incidents may be attributed to other conditions and one alcoholism physical symptom alone may not catch your attention, the presence of a number of these symptoms when combined with behavioral and emotional cues like increased tolerance, depression, mood swings, lying about drinking patterns, hiding drinking, anger or guilt about drinking or drinking earlier in the day may be a sign that you or someone you love is struggling with alcoholism.
+While many of these symptoms as an isolated incident may be attributed to other conditions, and one or two physical symptoms of alcoholism alone may not catch your attention, the presence of a number of these symptoms when combined with behavioral and emotional cues like increased tolerance, depression, mood swings, lying about drinking patterns, hiding drinking, anger, guilt about drinking or drinking earlier in the day may be a sign that you or someone you love is struggling with alcohol addiction.

-Alcoholism is a disease that impacts every area of the individuals life.
+Alcoholism is a brain disorder that impacts every area of the individual's life.
 The physical arena is only one area, there will be indistinguishable signs in their emotional, social, relational and employment arenas as well.
 Becoming aware and recognizing all the symptoms of alcoholism is the first step in diagnosis.

-Behavioral and emotional symptoms are the first to present and the fact that physical symptoms are being exhibited is a sign that the disease has already progressed to a more advanced stage and significant damage has already occurred and if drinking continues will only get worse.
-It's important not to ignore them, because some health conditions can not be reversed and the more damage that is done on the physiological level the harder the road in recovery will be.
+Behavioral and emotional symptoms are the first to present and the fact that physical symptoms are being exhibited is a sign that the condition has already progressed to a more advanced stage and significant damage has already occurred, and if drinking continues, will only get worse.
+It's important not to ignore them, because some health conditions can not be reversed and the more damage that is done on the physiological level the harder and longer the road in recovery will be.